mjmarra/film-search-engine/README.md

-This is a film search engine that uses the API The Movie Database
+This is a film search engine done with React.js that uses the API The Movie Database